 If you’re heading to Batemans Bay, or want to enjoy a day trip within a short drive of the city, stop in at the historic town of Bungendore.
 This little town is just a half hour’s drive east of Canberra and is full of little gems that will draw you in.
 Visit the historic Bungendore Royal Hotel for a beer or eat at one of the charming small cafes.
 The Bungendore Wood Works Gallery is well worth checking out for its excellent local handmade wooden art pieces, furniture and other household items.

 Go to the Canberra Deep Space Communications Complex

-To the west of Canberra is a NASA funded series of huge deep space satellite dishes used to examine space, right here in Australia’s capital.
-The complex is impressive to view and the attached visitor centre makes visiting the Canberra Deep Space Communications Complex a good day trip from the city.
+To the west of Canberra is a NASA funded series of substantial deep space satellite dishes used to examine space, right here in Australia’s capital.
+The complex is impressive to view, and the attached visitor centre makes visiting the Canberra Deep Space Communications Complex a good day trip from the city.